 At mileage 40 the buildings of Shawanaga Indian Reserve attest Canada's interest in aboriginal tribes, and four and a half miles west the line crosses the Shawanaga River, to be paralleled to the south by a chain of lakes between mileages 45 and 46.
 Pointe au Baril, originally identified by a barrel on a pole, at the apex of a narrow inlet of Georgian Bay, is a popular summer resort south of the line well seen from the high bridge at mileage 49.
 Sharp eyes may spot beavers at work in a typical pond north of the line at mileage 51.
-At mileage 55 the Naiscootyong River is crossed.
+At mileage 55 the Naiscootyona River is crossed.
 The tourist resort to the south is not far from the "Naiscoot", or Burnt Point, which commemorates a legendary fire that destroyed Indian hunting grounds.
-Byng Inlet, named for a former Governor-General of Canada, Lord Byng of Vimy, marks the mouth of the Magnetawan River, crossed by a bridge nearly 300 yards long.
-Britt, with a population of 1,200, is a lake port, unloading large cargoes of oil from United States lake ports destined to Northern Ontario.
-At mileage 65.5 a steel arch and concrete bridge carries a highway over the railway and the Still River.
-Trim white buildings, a flagpole and radio antenna south of the line at mile 68 house the Still River Detachment of Ontario's alert Provincial Police.
+Britt, a typical Ontario town, is a lake port, unloading large cargoes of oil from United States lake ports destined to Northern Ontario.
+At mileage 65.5 a steel arch and concrete bridge carries a highway over the railway and the Still River, Trim white buildings, a flagpole and radio antenna south of the line at mile 68 house the Still River Detachment of Ontario's alert Provincial Police.
 Little Key River is crossed at mileage 72.6 and lakes become more frequent both sides of the track and to the north at mileage 80.5 the Pickerel River flows parallel for half a mile, when it swings south beneath the tracks on its hurried way to Georgian Bay.
-Near mileage 83, the French River, famous in Canadian history, makes its way west through rocky banks.
+Near mileage 83, the French River, famous in Canadian history, makes its way through rocky banks.
 North of the line at mileage 83.4, perched high on the rocks, is a popular tourist resort catering to golfers, fishermen and boating enthusiasts.
 Between mileages 95 and 98 beaver lodges are visible in lakes both sides of the line and deer and occasional elk are seen from time to time.
 The line crosses Kakakiwaganda Lake at about mileage 103.
 Pot lakes - with no apparent source or outlets - characterize this rocky country and there are many in the Sudbury Game Preserve between mileage boards 104 and 110.
 The Wanapitei River is crossed at 112.9.
 A lone farm stands out sharply against the surrounding bush at mileage 116 and at mileage 117.5, north of the track, the Coniston smelter shows up.
 Another sight of the big plant marks mileage 120.5, and all around the geological formation of striated rock, tilted by some ancient upheaval, shows the difficulties that beset the engineers who blasted out the railway.
 At Romford the Parry Sound and Cartier Sub-Divisions merge and Canadian Pacific transcontinental trains from Toronto and Montreal follow the same route across Canada.